Tales from the Road

 I visited in early February for five nights, specifically to experience the Yukon in winter—arguably its most magical season.

-Have you visited Yukon before?
+Have you visited the Yukon before?

 No—this was my first time, and it exceeded every expectation.
 I’m already thinking about when I can return.